Oklo: The Story of Nuclear's Startup Revolution

 Q3 2025 Financial Results

-Oklo's Q3 2025 earnings on 11 November showed an EPS loss of –$0.20, missing consensus expectations of –$0.13 (a negative surprise of about 54%).
-The stock initially slid more than 6% in aftermarket trading on the news.
+In Oklo’s Q3 2025 earnings reported on 11 November, the company posted an EPS loss of –$0.20 versus a consensus expectation of –$0.13.
+The stock slid more than 6% in after‑hours trading.

-Building a fleet of reactors and fuel‑fab facilities will cost far more than the $1.2 billion Oklo currently holds.
-The company's own filings and press releases flag the need for substantial additional capital – equity, project finance or both – and warn of potential dilution for existing shareholders.
+The broader point isn’t the quarter—it’s the scale of what Oklo is trying to build.
+A fleet of reactors and fuel‑fabrication facilities will require far more funding than the roughly $1.2 billion the company currently holds.
+Oklo’s own disclosures have flagged the need for substantial additional capital—whether that’s equity, project finance, or a mix—and the possibility of dilution for existing shareholders.

 XII.
 Bull Case: The Nuclear Renaissance Unfolds